shages/slog/README.md

 |   1   | WARN          |
 |   2   | ERROR         |

-### Procedures
+### Core Procedures
 For Tcl 8.5 or higher, namespace ensemble is created so the colons can be omitted.

 #### `slog::get_levels`
 Returns the list of logging levels in sorted order of verbosity